 Now, 65 years, two children, three grandchildren and nine great-grandchildren later, the Bradford, Vermont couple is waltzing into the next and final stage of their lives together.

 As they prepared to celebrate their 65th wedding anniversary, they enlisted the help of their friends at BAYADA Hospice.
 Tom has been receiving end-of-life care from BAYADA for about a year.
 When his team of caregivers learned this milestone anniversary was approaching, they jumped into action.

 They arranged for a special dinner from Jesse’s in Hanover, NH to be delivered to the couple along with a flower arrangement donated by Roberts Flowers.
 Tom chose a prime rib meal while Gladys went with fried scallops, and they had apple crisp for dessert.
 Given their love of music, Tom and Gladys also deserved to be serenaded.
-That is where BAYADA Hospice Medical Director John Saroyan, MD stepped in.
-In addition to being an expert in hospice care, Dr. Saroyan also moonlights as a musician and he arrived with his banjo in hand to provide the evening’s entertainment.
+That is where a BAYADA Hospice Medical Director stepped in.
+In addition to being an expert in hospice care, he also moonlights as a musician and he arrived with his banjo in hand to provide the evening’s entertainment.

 “It was absolutely amazing,” said BAYADA Volunteer Coordinator Christiane Dionne.
 “Tom was able to eat, to enjoy the music, and to enjoy a relaxing evening with his wife – the way it should be.”

 The hospice philosophy of care means that not only is BAYADA caring for Tom, but also his family.
 While the patient receives medical care, the emotional, spiritual, and psychosocial care extends not just to him but also his caregivers.
 “Gladys takes such good care of Tom, cooking all of his meals,” said Dionne.
 “So it was also great to be able to give her a treat.”